Volkswagen sets end-November deadline for scandal whistleblowers

 "They are trying to ferret out information from the midlevel employees who may know what happened but are fearful of being made a scapegoat," Henning said.

-Whistleblower programmes were successfully employed years ago by German engineering group Siemens (SIEGn.DE) and VW's truck-making subsidiary MAN (MANG.DE) to help unveil incidents of corruption amid ongoing bribery probes.
+Whistleblower program were successfully employed years ago by German engineering group Siemens (SIEGn.DE) and VW's truck-making subsidiary MAN (MANG.DE) to help unveil incidents of corruption amid ongoing bribery probes.

+(Online version of this story was refiled to fix typo in headline)

 (Additional reporting by David Shepardson in Washington; Editing by Maria Sheahan and Matthew Lewis)